Phùng Thanh Phương

 Phùng Thanh Phương (born 30 March 1978) is a Vietnamese football former footballer who mainly played as a right winger.
-He is currently the manager of V.League 1 club Hồ Chí Minh City.
+He is currently the manager of V.League 1 club Công An Hồ Chí Minh City.

 He was part of the Vietnam national team squad that finished runners-up in the 1998 AFF Championship.

 Career

 Born in Ho Chi Minh City, he was a youth product of Hồ Chí Minh City Police FC.
 He was promoted to the senior team in 1997, winning the Vietnamese Cup in 1998 and 2001.
 He was forced to retire from playing professional football in 2004 because he was unable to recover from a serious knee injury.

 Personal life

 After his retirement, he attended Ho Chi Minh City University of Sport and later became the manager of Ho Chi Minh City FC and Sài Gòn.